Arichy/video-inspector/README.md

 # Video Metadata Inspector

-A desktop application built with Tauri + React for quickly viewing video file metadata and thumbnails. **FFmpeg is required for video processing, so please install it before using the application.**
+A desktop application built with Tauri + React for quickly viewing video file metadata and thumbnails.
+This application includes FFmpeg binaries as sidecars for cross-platform video processing.

 [中文文档](README.zh-CN.md)